 The European Institute for Gender Equality (EIGE) estimates the cost of gender-based violence across the EU to be €366 billion per year, with the costs of violence against women amounting to €289 billion (79%).
 The cost of domestic and intimate partner violence - of which 87% is carried out against women - is estimated to be €175 billion.

-Human trafficking for sexual exploitation is another form gender-based violence and it is often rooted in poverty and inequality.
+Human trafficking for sexual exploitation is another form of gender-based violence and it is often rooted in poverty and inequality.
 Over 70% of all human trafficking victims in the EU and 92% of victims trafficked for sexual exploitation are women and girls.

 Women are also victims of femicide, forced marriages, and Female Genital Mutilation (FGM).
 It’s estimated that there are at least 600,000 women living in the EU who have undergone Female Genital Mutilation (FGM).

-- The Commission supports awareness raising on workplace harassment and gender bias through the EU strategic framework on health and safety at work.
+- The European Commission supports awareness raising on workplace harassment and gender bias through the EU strategic framework on health and safety at work.

 - The EU Strategy on victims’ rights aims to ensure that all victims of all crime, including gender-based violence, can fully rely on their rights.

-- The Commission finances projects to prevent and combat gender-based violence through the Rights, Equality and Citizenship programme.
+- The European Commission finances projects to prevent and combat gender-based violence through the Rights, Equality and Citizenship programme.

-EU-wide rules to stop violence against women and domestic violence
+Directive on combating violence against women and domestic violence

 Women in power